 Top Down estimating is a project estimating technique whereby the overall project is estimated first, and individual tasks are apportioned from it.
 You start from the top of the pyramid and work downwards.

-This type of project budgeting usually occurs when there is a fixed budget and/or the scope of the project must fit within a predetermined funding level, particularly when projects aren’t blessed with the resources of King Tut’s afterlife.
+This type of project budgeting usually occurs when there is a fixed budget and/or the scope of the project must fit within a predetermined funding level, particularly when projects aren’t blessed with the monumental resources of King Tut’s afterlife.

 Top Down is the opposite of Bottom Up Estimating, whereby individual tasks are estimated first and “rolled up” into the overall project estimate.